webrecorder/browsertrix/docs/develop/docs.md

 ##### Example

 When starting a sentence:
-> Archived Items consist of one or more...
+> Archived items consist of one or more...

 In the middle of a sentence: